 I’m next away.

-There’s two choices Sabine to St Arnaud.
-The easy way, direct, mostly through forest via a low saddle and Speargrass Hut, or, the steep climb to Angelus Hut, via Mount Cedric, then a wander down Robert Ridge with big views.
+There’s two choices for the route between Sabine to St Arnaud.
+The easy way, direct, mostly through forest via a low saddle and Speargrass Hut.
+The other begins with the steep climb to Angelus Hut, via Mount Cedric, then a wander down the long Robert Ridge with big views.